Showing posts with label Social Justice & Human Rights. Show all posts

 That's supposed to be protected by the Philippine government.
 To Defend our territorial seas and secure what's best for our people.

-There were spotted dredging foreign vessels in the territorial waters of Zambales that threaten not only our territorial rights but also the fishing rights of several Fishermen on our territory.
+There were spotted dredging foreign vessels in the territorial waters of Zambales that threaten our territorial rights and the fishing rights of several Fishermen on our territory.

 I love Zambales and would love to return for the next summer season.
 But the best Baywatch is to see happy people and not stories of intrusion -- like thieves of the sea.
 Camp Rofelio is a good place for bay watching, but be mindful and have a telescopic eye for the pirates of the sea.